 Multiple hands-on teaching opportunities

-Beginning in their sophomore (second) year, students observe master teachers and participate in classrooms with children of diverse backgrounds and abilities in highly regarded UNI resource centers including:
+Beginning in their sophomore (second) year, students observe master teachers and participate in classrooms with children of diverse backgrounds and abilities in highly regarded early childhood programs including:

 Hands-on learning and classroom experiences

 Students have a variety of opportunities to gain the knowledge, skills and professional attitudes to become outstanding teachers, including:

 Experiencing 100 hours working with young children in classrooms before the student teaching semester.

 Developing materials for an integrative STEM learning center that engages young children in active experimentation.

 Studying an infant or toddler and designing and planning learning experiences for that child.